Hughie Fury: Early career

 Fury fought 37 year old Larry Olubamiwo in an 8-round fight, defeating him via first round stoppage under 2 minutes in round one.
 There was rumours after the fight claiming Fury turned down a chance to fight WBC champion Deontay Wilder worth big money on 16 January.
 However, Peter Fury stated that Hughie would be in a big fight next year before a shot at the WBC title.
 Fury fought in March 2016 outpointing 40 year old American boxer Dominick Guinn in a 10-round decision at the Wembley Arena in London.
 Referee Terry O'Connor scored it 100–90 for Fury.
-It was announced on 13 April 2016 that Billy Joe Saunders had sustained an injury and would not take part on the card on 30 April, thus moving Fury's fight with journeyman Fred Kassi (18–4–1, 10 KO) as the headliner at the Copper Box Arena.
+It was announced on 13 April 2016 that Billy Joe Saunders had sustained an injury and would not take part on the card on 30 April, thus moving Fury's fight with journeyman Fred Kassi (18–4–1, 10 KOs) as the headliner at the Copper Box Arena.
 In his first title bout, Fury claimed the vacant WBO Inter-Continental heavyweight title by outpointing Kassi via technical decision.
 The bout went to the scorecards after seven rounds following an accidental clash of heads which left Fury with a gash over his left eye.
 Fury was heavily booed throughout the fight.
 Fury was ahead on all judges' scorecards by a comfortable margin 69–66, 70–64, and 69–65.
 Fury extended his unbeaten run to 20 wins and no losses since turning pro in 2013.